-1. Staff recommends that the Commission find that this activity is exempt from the requirements of CEQA as a categorically exempt project.
-The project is exempt under Class 6, Information Collection; California Code of Regulations, title 2, section 2905, subdivision (e)(3).

-Authority: Public Resources Code section 21084 and California Code of Regulations, title 14, section 15300 and California Code of are significant by nature of their public ownership (as opposed to environmentally significant).
+- 1. The Applicant previously received a separate mineral prospecting permit from the Commission for an approximately 640-acre parcel of Stateowned 100 percent reserved mineral interest school land also located in Inyo County (Calendar Item C52, October 13, 2016). - 2.
+Staff recommends that the Commission find that this activity is exempt from the requirements of the California Environmental Quality Act (CEQA) as a categorically exempt project.
+The project is exempt under Class 6, Information Collection; California Code of Regulations, title 2, section 2905, subdivision (e)(3). - Authority: Public Resources Code section 21084 and California Code of Regulations, title 14, section 15300 and California Code of Regulations, title 2, section 2905. - 3.
+This activity involves lands which have NOT been identified as possessing significant environmental values pursuant to Public Resources Code section 6370 et seq.; however, the Commission has declared that all lands are significant by nature of their public ownership (as opposed to environmentally significant).
 Since such declaration of significance is not based upon the requirements and criteria of Public Resources Code section 6370 et seq., use classifications for such lands have not been designated.
 Therefore, the finding of the project's consistency with the use classification as required by California Code of Regulations, title 2, section 2954 is not applicable.